novalegra/graduation-seating/README.md

 EXAMPLE INPUTS INTO CSV FILE:
 A student named Jamie Montoya, who is a graduation speaker and will get her diploma from Patrick Roisen
-1     2       3       4      5     6
-/n Jamie Montoya Patrick Roisen true  false
+Jamie Montoya Patrick Roisen true  false

 A student named Alex Wong, who will get his diploma from James Green
-1     2       3       4      5     6
-/nAlex  Wong    James   Green  false false
+Alex  Wong    James   Green  false false

 A student named Hannah Smith, who is in band and will get her diploma from the principal
-1       2       3        4            5     6
 Hannah  Smith   Simone   Rick-Kennel  false true

 USE OF PROGRAM